mpodaniev/lm-screenshoter/README.md

 Then init backstop `npm run init`.

-If you want test local sites you should create file `user.settings.json` in the root directory and set absolute path in `projectsDirectoryPath` parameter for projects path.
+If you want test local sites you should create file `user.settings.json` in the `settings` directory and set absolute path in `projectsDirectoryPath` parameter for projects path.
 If you use Windows the example path should be like this : 'C:\\LM'.